rzubala/spring-boot-rest-demo/README.md

-Simple CRM demo
+Simple CRM demo.
 I am using Spring Boot Framework for the backend and React for the frontend.